Minnesota Government Data Practices Act and Other Data Privacy Laws Pose Specific Requirements for Public Entities

 Resources to Help Comply with the Laws

-- Information Policy Analysis Division of The Minnesota Department of Administration: This agency is authorized to grant advisory opinions on questions related to government data access and the rights of data subjects.
-These opinions are posted to IPAD’s website.
+- Data Practices Office of The Minnesota Department of Administration: This agency is authorized to grant advisory opinions on questions related to government data access and the rights of data subjects.
+These opinions are posted to office’s website.
 Although they are not binding on a government entity, the opinions are granted deference in a court proceeding involving the data at issue.
 The agency’s website provides other guidance materials about the MGDPA.

 - MCIT Resource Library: MCIT encourages members to review the resources related to data practices, privacy and retention to gain a general understanding of the laws and learn tips for staying in compliance with them.